baptistedonaux/docker-hhvm-doc/hhvm/README.md

 # Supported Docker versions

-This image is officially supported on Docker version 1.8.3.
+This image supported on Docker version 1.10.0.

-Support for older versions (down to 1.0) is provided on a best-effort basis.

 # User Feedback

 ## Documentation

-Documentation for this image is stored in the [`hhvm/` directory](https://github.com/docker-library/docs/tree/master/hhvm) of the [`docker-library/docs` GitHub repo](https://github.com/docker-library/docs).
-Be sure to familiarize yourself with the [repository's `README.md` file](https://github.com/docker-library/docs/blob/master/README.md) before attempting a pull request.
+Documentation for this image is stored in the [`hhvm/` directory](https://github.com/baptistedonaux/docker-hhvm-doc/tree/master/hhvm) of the [`baptistedonaux/docker-hhvm-doc` GitHub repo](https://github.com/baptistedonaux/docker-hhvm-doc).
+Be sure to familiarize yourself with the [repository's `README.md` file](https://github.com/baptistedonaux/docker-hhvm-doc/blob/master/hhvm/README.md) before attempting a pull request.

 ## Issues

 If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/baptistedonaux/docker-hhvm/issues).

-You can also reach many of the official image maintainers via the `#docker-library` IRC channel on [Freenode](https://freenode.net).

 ## Contributing